First Day of Autumn 2026: Autumn (Fall) Equinox Date & Exact Time

 Are day and night truly equal on the equinox?

 They're quite close to being equal, but not precisely.
-For example, on March 20, 2026, in Sydney, Australia, daylight will last 12 hours and 9 minutes.
-There are two reasons behind this slight discrepancy – first, atmospheric refraction (that delays sunsets by about 8 minutes), and second, the specific definition of sunset and sunrise.
+For example, on September 23, 2026, in New York, USA, daylight will last 13 hours and 6 minutes.
+There are two reasons for this slight discrepancy: first, atmospheric refraction (which delays sunsets by about 8 minutes); second, the specific definition of sunset and sunrise.
 For a visual explanation of why day and night aren't exactly equal during equinoxes, you can check out our infographic about equinoxes.

 By the way, there are indeed days when day and night are exactly the same length.
 They're called equiluxes and usually occur a few days after the autumnal equinox.
-However, the exact dates for equiluxes can vary for different locations.
-Learn more about equiluxes from our article.
+However, the exact dates of equiluxes can vary by location.
+Learn more about the difference between equinox and equilux from our article.

 Do other planets have equinoxes and solstices?

 All planets in our Solar System have axial tilts, leading to their own equinoxes and solstices.
 Venus and Jupiter have small tilts of 2.6° and 3.1°, respectively.
-Venus, with its quicker orbit, experiences these events every few months, while Jupiter's slower orbit means they occur roughly every three Earth years.
+It means that the seasonal changes on these planets are minimal.

 Mars, Saturn, and Neptune share tilts similar to Earth's: 25.2°, 26.8°, and 28.3°.
 Saturn's equinoxes present its rings edge-on to Earth.

 Uranus stands out with its extreme tilt of 98°.
-It causes day and night to switch roughly every 17 hours around equinoxes, but during its summer and winter, half of the planet remains either in darkness or daylight.
+Around equinoxes, as the planet rotates once every about 17 hours, day and night alternate rapidly, but during its summer and winter, half of the planet remains either in darkness or daylight.

 Only Mercury’s tilt is extremely small, making its equinoxes and solstices barely noticeable.